 The Student Payroll Deduction Agreement allows the electronic transfer of a percentage (25%, 50%, 75%, or 100%) of your monthly wages to be applied to a student's Wartburg College tuition bill.
-For additional information, view the Student Student Employment Website.
+For additional information, view the Student Payroll Deduction Agreement Fact Sheet on the Student Employment website.